emann615/Investigating-with-Splunk/README.md

 # Investigating with Splunk

 ## Desciption
 Splunk is one of the leading SIEM solutions in the market that provides the ability to collect, analyze and correlate the network and machine logs in real-time.
-In this lab, I will use Splunk to investigate and answer questions about an attack.
+In this lab, I will run through a scenario and use Splunk to investigate a cyber attack.

 ## Table of Contents